sawyerwatts/docker-compose-lab/README.md

 #### Development Setup

 1. In the root of the repo, create a `compose.yml` with the necessary dependencies (including `include`s to Git URLs).
-1. In the root of the repo, create a dockerfile for the API, and add that service to `compose.yml`.
+1. In the API direcotry, create a dockerfile for the API, and add that service to `compose.yml`.
    - Add all the dependencies to this API service.
    - If the API has a healthcheck, add that to the compose service as well.
    - TODO: whatever needs to be done for dev w/in a container